 The Minnesota Legal Compliance Audit Guide for Local Government contains two categories of compliance to be tested: uniform financial accounting and reporting standards and charter schools.
-Our study included the listed categories, \\except that we did not test for compliance in (identify area not tested) because (state reasons for excluding any areas from audit).
+Our study included the listed categories, except that we did not test for compliance in (identify area not tested) because (state reasons for excluding any areas from audit).

-The results of our tests indicate that for the items tested, the material terms and conditions of applicable legal provisions, excein the Schedule of Findings and Questioned Costs as items (list reference numbers). ept as described This report is intended solely for the information and use of theis not intended to be, and should not be, used by anyone other than parties.
-(Signature) (Date)
+The results of our tests indicate that for the items tested, complied with the material terms and conditions of applicable legal provisions, except as described in the Schedule of Findings and Questioned Costs as items (list related finding reference numbers).

+This report is intended solely for the information and use of the , and is not intended to be, and should not be, used by anyone other than those specified parties.

-- \ See Statement of Position 98-3: "Audits of States, Local Governments, and Not-for-Profit Organizations Receiving Federal Awards" for report modifications required for material instances of noncompliance or reportable conditions in internal control. - \\ If the rest of the sentence does not apply, put a period here and continue to the next paragraph. - \\\ For Single Audits, distribution should include "federal awarding agencies and pass-through entities."
+- See Statement of Position 98-3: "Audits of States, Local Governments, and Not-for-Profit Organizations Receiving Federal Awards" for report modifications required for material instances of noncompliance or reportable conditions in internal control. - If the rest of the sentence does not apply, put a period here and continue to the next paragraph. - For Single Audits, distribution should include "federal awarding agencies and pass-through entities."